ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 # Conclusion

 I ended up submitting my solution after working on it for four calendar days, but only spent maybe 2 full evenings after work working on it.
 I'm quite happy with my end result, especially since I had to write everything in Python 2.7!
-This meant no stdlib caching, which I think could easily speed up the prime generation, especially during benchmarking for all accepted values of index.
+This meant no stdlib LRU caching, which I think could easily speed up the prime generation, especially during benchmarking for all accepted values of index.

 I'm excited for the next part of the challenge, and will hopefully make it through all five!